A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Single-shot Two-Round Protocols

-\section{Single-shot Two-round Protocols}
+\section{Single-shot Two-Round Protocols}

-In this section, we consider $n=1$ (single-shot) case, and analyze a single-shot protocol ${\mathcal M}$ for implementing $U$ by two-round EALOCC.
+In this section, we consider $n=1$ (single-shot) case, and analyze a single-shot protocol ${\mathcal M}$ for implementing $U$ by two-round LOCC assisted by shared entanglement.
 The results obtained here are then applied to the asymptotic situation in Section \ref{sec:achievabletworound}.